Former Platform Migration

 The final stage consists of adding the Build Script, to automate the build of a Firmware, and the Run Script, to automate the programming of a MicroEJ Firmware onto the device.

 The Platform Qualification Tools provides examples of Build Script and Run Script for various C TOOLCHAIN here.
-This tutorial also describes the steps to create and use these scripts.
+This training also describes the steps to create and use these scripts.

 On the STM32F746G-DISCO, the C TOOLCHAIN used is Keil uVision.